getsolus/help-center-docs/docs/user/software/desktops/index.md

 :::caution

-We plan to deprecate the MATE Desktop, we will instead ship an edition with Xfce in the near future.
-See the Solus 4.4 blog post [here](https://getsol.us/2023/07/08/solus-4-4-released/)
+We plan to deprecate the MATE Desktop, for a similar experience, consider XFCE.

 :::